Short Term Rental Program

 - Authorized Agent Requirement (Local Contact Person): The ordinance requires that an authorized agent is made available 24 hours per day, 7 days per week during the term of any un-hosted stay.
 The authorized agent must be identified on the Short-Term Rental Application, and the agent must respond to telephone and email messages within 30 minutes and must be on site within one hour of notification of complaints regarding condition or operation of the dwelling unit or the conduct of guests and take remedial action to resolve such complaints.

 - Noise and Refuse and Recycling Requirements.
 The ordinance requires that short-term rentals comply with the City’s Noise Ordinance as well as meet standards regarding refuse and recycling for the short-term rental.
 Complaints can be filed through this link, or by calling the 24-hour hotline at 844-234-7371 .

 - Transient Occupancy Tax (TOT) Collection: The ordinance requires that transient occupancy taxes be collected for short-term rentals and paid to the City.
 Once a short term rental permit is issued, TOT may be remitted here.

 Business License - The Municipal Code requires that any person who engages in a business in Burlingame must obtain and maintain a valid business license.
-Short-term rental operators are required to obtain a business license and provide verification as part of the registration process.
+Short-term rental operators are required to obtain a business license once a short term rental application is approved.
 The business license application fee is based on annual gross receipts (see Code Section 6.08.020 for more detailed information), together with an AB1379 state fee of $4.00.
 Click here for information on Business License application/payment requirements.